rocket-pool/RPIPs/RPIPs/RPIP-30.md

     - `node_weight = (13.6137 + 2 * ln(100 * (staked_rpl_value_in_eth / borrowed_eth) - 13)) * borrowed_eth`
     - This value MAY be approximated if necessary
-- `current_method_share` SHALL be defined as the share of rewards an NO receives using the latest active rewards tree spec whent the vote is passed
+- `current_method_share` SHALL be defined as the share of rewards an NO receives using the latest active rewards tree spec when the vote is passed
 - "Staked" RPL SHALL be defined as RPL that is locked within the protocol and counted by the protocol for all usage (vote weight, minipool creation, RPL rewards, etc)
 - "Unstaking" RPL SHALL be defined as RPL that is locked within the protocol but _not_ counted by the protocol for usage
-- "Unstakable" RPL SHALL be defined as RPL that is within the protocol, but can be freely withdrawn
-- "Unstaked" RPL SHALL be defined as RPL that is not within the protocol
+- "Unstaked" RPL SHALL be defined as RPL that is not within the protocol or is within the protocol but able to be withdrawn (RPL rewards from past periods, RPL that entered "Unstaking" a long enough time ago)
 - X=1 is the first reward snapshot after (a) the end of the vote and (b) the implementation of the new rewards rules.
 X=2 is the snapshot after that, etc.